rahgadda/job-preparation/00-Basics/00-linux.md

 - SystemD is frequently misunderstood as a `daemon`, but it’s actually a software suite for Linux.
 It offers `systemctl`, a command-line tool to manage system services, often referred to as `daemons` or `systemd units`, to help you with common system administrator tasks.
 - SystemD also introduces the concept of `units - a dependency system between various entities` to manage various services in your system, such as a service unit, mount unit, socket unit, slice unit, and so on, where units are referred to as configuration files.
 - All the registered services are available at `/etc/systemd/system`.
-- Before SystemD, `SystemV or Init` was used by Linux distros and `service` command is used by adminstrations to manage SystemV resources.
-Init services are availabel at `/etc/init.d/`
+- Before SystemD, `SystemV or Init` was used by Linux distros and `service` command is used by administrations to manage SystemV resources.
+Init services are available at `/etc/init.d/`
 - In Microsoft Windows world this is similar to `cmd -> msconfig`

 ### Commands